Stevenson Macadam: Professional and academic career

-In 1855, Dr. Macadam was appointed Lecturer on Chemistry at the University of Edinburgh Medical School and the University of Edinburgh College of Medicine and Veterinary Medicine after Dr. George Wilson was appointed Regis Professor of Technology at Edinburgh University (from 1855 until his death in 1859) although Dr. Wilson retained his rooms at Surgeons Hall.
+In 1855, Dr. Macadam was appointed Lecturer on Chemistry at the University of Edinburgh Medical School and the University of Edinburgh College of Medicine and Veterinary Medicine after Dr. George Wilson was appointed Regius Professor of Technology at Edinburgh University (from 1855 until his death in 1859) although Dr. Wilson retained his rooms at Surgeons Hall.
 During that time Dr. Macadam conducted his large classes in Adam Square at the School of Arts, with which he had been connected for several years.
 His three-year course led to the qualification ChB, representing a full understanding of medical drugs and their properties.
 A huge number of Scotland's medical and veterinarian elite passed through his course.

 Dr. Macadam was a successful lecturer and his classes were very well attended and "were a standing memorial" to his power of teaching in the view of The Scotsman.

 In 1866 a larger lecture hall and laboratory was built at Surgeons Hall and he was then again able to hold his classes there.

 He also lectured at both Edinburgh's veterinary colleges.
 First at The Dick Veterinary College, later to become Royal (Dick) School of Veterinary Studies, the Veterinary School of the University of Edinburgh, (since known for the first animal cloning: Dolly the sheep in 1996).
 It was founded by William Dick (1793–1866) in 1923 and was the first veterinary school in Scotland.